agama-project/agama/doc/auto_storage.md

 An empty search will match all devices in the scope, so the following example would delete all the partitions of the chosen disk.

-**FIXME:** that actually depends on what we consider to be the default values for min and max.

 ```json
 "storage": {
     "drives": [